Football: Liverpool held at Shrewsbury as Man Utd, Man City cruise in FA Cup

 LONDON: Liverpool let a 2-0 lead slip as League One Shrewsbury earned a FA Cup fourth round replay at Anfield thanks to a 2-2 draw, whilst Manchester United and Manchester City cruised into the fifth round on Sunday (Jan 26).

-Jurgen Klopp showed Liverpool's focus is very much on a first Premier League title for 30 years as he made 11 changes to the side that won at Wolves on Thursday.
+Jurgen Klopp showed his focus is very much on a first Premier League title for 30 years as he made 11 changes to the side that won at Wolves on Thursday.

-However, unlike against Everton in the third round, the German's gamble did not pay off despite a calm finish from 18-year-old Curtis Jones to open the scoring on 15 minutes.
+However, unlike against Everton in the third round, the German's gamble did not pay off.

+"Well deserved for Shrewsbury, it was the minimum they deserved.
+Congratulations to them," said Klopp, who was forced to throw on Mohamed Salah and Roberto Firmino in the final stages in the search for a winner.

+"We don't have enough time to say all the things which weren't right today."

+Despite a calm finish from 18-year-old Curtis Jones to open the scoring on 15 minutes, Liverpool never settled as Shrewsbury missed a host of chances to level before the break.
-Shrewsbury missed a host of chances to level before the break and seemed set to pay a heavy price when a freak own goal from Donald Love doubled the visitors' lead a minute into the second half.

-The Shrews, though, did not give up on their shot at shocking the European champions and were given a lifeline when Yasser Larouci brought down Josh Laurent and substitute Jason Cummings scored from the spot.
+A freak own goal from Donald Love then doubled the visitors' lead a minute into the second half, but the Shrews did not give up on their shot at shocking the European champions and were given a lifeline when substitute Jason Cummings converted a penalty.

 Cummings then sent New Meadow into raptures by slotting low under Adrian 15 minutes from time.